Team-EnderIO/EnderIO/docs/README.md

 > Before selecting a task from the tracker to do, make sure to comment to say that you are working on it so other's don't do the same thing!
 > If you are planning on contributing something that isn't tracked, consider either making an issue to discuss your proposal, or pushing a very early draft PR for discussion

-1. Ensure you meet the [Forge prerequisites](https://docs.minecraftforge.net/en/latest/gettingstarted/#prerequisites).
+1. Ensure you meet the [NeoForge prerequisites](https://docs.neoforged.net/docs/gettingstarted/#prerequisites).
 1. Fork this repository under your own profile, this will mean you can push your changes to GitHub for Pull Requests later.
 1. Clone down the forked repository using a git client or cli.
 1. Open the project in your preferred IDE and wait for the gradle import.
-1. Follow any other relevant Forge setup [for your IDE](https://docs.minecraftforge.net/en/latest/gettingstarted/#from-zero-to-modding).
 1. Work on your feature or fix, try to commit for each major thing you do.
 1. Create a draft pull request early for big changes to receive early feedback.